Music of the Spheres World Tour: Commercial performance

-Coldplay broke numerous attendance, gross and demand records around the world.
-Billboard ranked them as the most successful group of the year in 2022 ($342.1 million from 3.8 million tickets), 2023 ($342.5 million from 3.2 million tickets), and 2024 ($400.9 million from 3 million tickets).
-The first European leg sold over 1 million admissions in a single day.
+Coldplay broke numerous touring records worldwide.
+Billboard ranked them as the top group of the year in 2022 ($342.1 million from 3.8 million tickets), 2023 ($342.5 million from 3.2 million tickets), 2024 ($400.9 million from 3 million tickets), and 2025 ($464.4 million from 3.5 million tickets).
+Their first European leg sold 1 million admissions in a single day.
 Extra dates were scheduled at venues including Stade de France and King Baudouin Stadium, where the band performed a record-breaking four times.
 The achievement was later reproduced at Estadio Nacional de Chile, while their Estadio River Plate visit reached the 10-show milestone.
-By making $49.7 million from 626,841 entries in Buenos Aires, they earned the highest gross and attendance for a boxscore report in Latin American history.
+By making $49.7 million from 626,841 entries in Buenos Aires, they earned the highest gross and attendance for a boxscore report in South American history.
 Over the course of March 2023, Coldplay became the act with most concerts in a row at the Couto Pereira (2), Nilton Santos (3) and Morumbi (6) stadiums.
 Revenue at the latter surpassed $40.1 million, an unprecedented figure in Brazil.